henryyantq/Viv-Beats/README.md

 # Viv-Beats
+Good news!!!
+The 2nd version of Viv Beats (Viv Beats 2) is ready to be launched!
+Instead of sitting and waiting, I prepared a beta version, please check out the latest release!
 ![79e13960-fd70-11eb-bff4-2bfc54652939](https://user-images.githubusercontent.com/20149275/129659725-9797e295-2b22-4689-a322-8f9a2ab6f534.png)

 A smartphone audio player that can follow the melody of audio to produce vibration.
 It is mainly designed as an Android app compatible to the Sailfish OS platform.